Dr-Nekoma/.github/profile/README.md

 # Organization

+- Nekoma's participants can share the group's content (twitch streams, youtube videos)

+## Synchronous

-- The group usually dedicates at least **4 hours** per week to projects
+- The group usually dedicates at least **4 hours** per week to synchronous projects
-- The projects run via pair programming sessions with at least 2 developers
+- Synchronous projects run via pair programming sessions with at least 2 developers
-- During sessions, it is recommended that all developers try to drive, i.e., write some code
+- During recorded sessions, it is recommended that all developers try to drive, i.e., write some code
-- It is not mandatory to record each session, although it would be nice for remembering the thought process and measuring the progress of the organization over time
+- It is not strictly speaking 100% mandatory to record each session, although it would be nice for remembering the thought process and measuring the progress of the organization over time
 - The group currently establishes to have at least 2 projects on the fly, to add diversity
 - Developers can propose/vote for projects using their personal metrics

-- Nekoma's participants can share the group's content (twitch streams, youtube videos)
-- In case a sub-group of people want to start a project but do not want/can use the scheduled time, they can work on their own time
+## Asynchronous

+- An owner of a project can have a project under DrN if she/he sees value in sharing it in order to invite more people to participate in the project.
+- The owner will give the project personal attention.
+This is not requiring a frequency on commits or PRs, this is only talking about the project not being a dead repo with the owner literally saying explicitly "who cares about that?
+I don't".
+If the project has somebody that cares, it will live.
+- Asynchronous projects do not have enforcement in terms of communication between members and the act of documenting the process (videos and streams under DrN).
+It is up to the owner and other devs to pick something for communication and decide if and how they will document the process.

 # Origin

 Dr.Nekoma was created for people that identify themselves with the above purpose but lack the discipline in putting these ideas onto practice.
 By participating in a group, we are creating extra responsibility to force us to manage time-consuming but necessary activities, such as getting on board in interesting projects.